 In a commercial kitchen, the sidewall, rear and oven door temperatures of the range are not a concern because they are installed in a completely stainless steel environment, such the surrounding cabinets and backsplash.
 Residential ranges are tested and certified (usually by American Gas Association (AGA) or International Approval Services (AIS) for safe installation against wood cabinets, sheetrock walls, resin or plastic countertops.
 The knobs, porcelain parts, glass windows etc. also get tested for similar heat levels.

-It is also highly likely you will require a commercial range hood, possibly with fire suppression, and a ventilation system to ounteract the upgraded BTUs of the commercial gas range.
+It is also highly likely that your home chef supplies will need to include a commercial range hood, possibly with fire suppression, and a ventilation system to ounteract the upgraded BTUs of the commercial gas range.
 Restaurant ranges generally have 25-35k BTU burners, whereas residential "pro-style" ranges top out at 15-22k BTUs.
 Regular "normal" home gas ranges typically have 9-12k BTU burners.